1997 World Series: Game 7

 The Marlins managed one hit in the 1st inning, a double off the bat of Édgar Rentería.
 That was the only hit Wright gave up through six innings, and the Indians staked him to a 2–0 lead in the third.
 With nobody out, Jim Thome walked and Marquis Grissom singled him to second.
-Pitcher Jaret Wright sacrificed both men into scoring position.
-After Leiter retired Omar Vizquel for the second out, Tony Fernández singled to drive both runners in for the only runs of the game to that point.
+After Wright bunted the runners into scoring position, Leiter struck out Omar Vizquel for the second out.
+The next batter, Tony Fernández, singled to drive both runners in.